APTrust/dart/electron/README.md

 This shows you what's packaged in the Electron archive, which should contain the core Electron scripts:

-`node node_modules/asar/bin/asar.js list dist/mac/EasyStore.app/Contents/Resources/electron.asar`
+`node node_modules/asar/bin/asar.js list dist/mac/DART.app/Contents/Resources/electron.asar`

 This shows you what's packaged in the app archive, which should contain our custom app scripts, along with all of the node modules we depend on, our HTML files, CSS files, custom images, etc.

-`node node_modules/asar/bin/asar.js list dist/mac/EasyStore.app/Contents/Resources/app.asar`
+`node node_modules/asar/bin/asar.js list dist/mac/DART.app/Contents/Resources/app.asar`

 ## Bucket Permissions

-If you are using EasyStore to upload data into S3 buckets, or into buckets that comply with the S3 REST API, you will need to ensure that the target buckets inlclude the following permissions:
+If you are using DART to upload data into S3 buckets, or into buckets that comply with the S3 REST API, you will need to ensure that the target buckets inlclude the following permissions:

 ```
             "Effect": "Allow",